Archiving

-Note: Application archiving is only available in organization-owned applications.
+Note: Archiving is only available in organization-owned applications.

 If a Service Credential is not selected, each storage service provider requires its own connection configuration:

-All three require a “Bucket” (or “Container” for Azure).
+All three also require a Bucket (or Container for Azure).

-All archive configurations are templatable (except for Credential Method and Credential Name) via your application globals.
+All archive configuration fields are templatable (except for Credential Method and Credential Name) via your application globals.

-Before setting up your configuration to archive, make sure that your 3rd-party user has the correct permissions.
+Before setting up your data archiving configuration, make sure that the credential associated with the third-party cloud provider has the correct permissions.

 {